finki-nanorocks/finki-data-linked-c-console-app/README.md

-# data-linked-c-console-app
+# DataLinker

-App basely to remember URLs and links to browser
+DataLinker is App basely to remember URLs and links to browse.
+In base, App work whit files

+All Links are save in path/link.txt